 However, it is important to note that although fruit juice does contain natural sugars, it also contains natural vitamins, minerals, and antioxidants.
 And many experts agree that fruit juice can help fill nutrition gaps — especially since most Americans don’t come close to eating the recommended amount of fruit every day.
 So if you are a juice drinker, just be mindful of the portion size that you drink.
 And stick with 100% fruit juice, not fruit “drinks."7

 The healthier alternative: Whole fruit, water, or OLIPOP

 Reach for that whole fruit.
 If you’re craving orange juice, it may be a better option to peel a whole orange.
 If it’s apple juice you want, go for the apple.
 You get the idea.
 Also water.
 Water is always a great idea (and important if you’re eating as much fiber as you should be eating).

 Removing sugar from your diet takes work—no doubt.
-We’re presented with added sugar everywhere we turn, and it’s often easier to reach for the packaged food rather than something fresh.
-However, once you start taking sugar away, you may find that you are starting to feel better—you also may not have as many highs and lows in your blood sugar, and you may have fewer sugar cravings too.
-You can, and should, continue to enjoy fruits, vegetables and dairy products that contain natural sugar, but just be mindful of portion sizes.8
+We’re presented with added sugar everywhere we turn, and it’s often easier to reach for packaged food rather than something fresh.
+However, once you start taking sugar away, you may find that you are starting to feel better—you also may not have as many highs and lows in your blood sugar and fewer sugar cravings too.
+You can, and should, continue to enjoy fruits, vegetables, and dairy products that contain natural sugar, but just be mindful of portion sizes.8

 - CDC.
 “Get the Facts: Added Sugars.”
 Centers for Disease Control and Prevention, May 6, 2021. https://www.cdc.gov/nutrition/data-statistics/added-sugars.html.